AmyJeanes/KeypadFlasher/README.md

 At this time there is only very basic firmware that is designed for keypads with 1 dial and 3 buttons but this will be updated soon to handle different layouts and actually allow remapping of keys etc. The current firmware will just register the 3 buttons as Ctrl-C, Ctrl-V and Ctrl-Z and the dial as scroll up/down.

+Please note that the original firmware on the device will be lost when you flash this custom firmware, so only proceed if you are okay with that.

 ## Supported devices

 The following is a list of tested and known compatible devices, but other devices using the CH55x series microcontrollers may also work.